Don't agree with the result of a life insurance claim? What you can do if you have a complaint.

 - Speak to your provider.
 If you believe there is an issue after checking the policy, you should contact your insurer and explain your concerns and discuss what can be done to resolve the dispute.
 Often, a satisfactory conclusion can be reached simply by speaking to the insurer and discussing the issue.

 - Put in a complaint with your insurer.
 If you're unhappy with the resolution after speaking with your insurer, you will need to go through your insurers dispute resolution process.
 This generally requires putting your complaint in writing.
 Your insurer will give you a timeframe of when this issue should be resolved.

-- If all else fails: Ombudsman.
-If you have gone through the dispute resolution process and you are still not satisfied with the outcome, you should contact the Financial Ombudsman Service (FOS).
+- If all else fails: Australian Financial Complaints Authority.
+If you have gone through the dispute resolution process and you are still not satisfied with the outcome, you should contact the Australian Financial Complaints Authority (AFCA) or in the past, the Financial Ombudsman Service (FOS).
 Escalating your dispute may mean that you have to wait even longer for a resolution but if you have exhausted other avenues, this may be the route to take in order to get the dispute resolved once and for all.

 Pre-existing medical conditions and life insurance disputes

 A common cause of life insurance disputes revolves around pre-existing medical conditions.
-Each year, the financial ombudsman is contacted by hundreds of cases of people following their income protection claim being rejected.
+Each year, the AFCA is contacted by hundreds of cases of people following their income protection claim being rejected.
 The life insurance company has usually rejected the claim due to the policyholder not letting them know about a pre-existing medical condition related to their claim.
 These cases highlight the sheer importance of disclosing all known information to insurers before signing the contract of insurance.
 Many applicants will withhold details of pre-existing conditions or lifestyle habit in an attempt to save on their policy premiums.
 As part of the insureds duty of disclosure, it is their responsibility to state all known information regarding pre-existing medical conditions to their insurer to avoid this situation occurring.

 Definition of a pre-existing medical condition